freenas/freenas-docs/userguide/storage.rst

    Creating a Pool

+Select :guilabel:`Create new pool` and click :guilabel:`Create Pool` to continue.

-Click the :guilabel:`Name *` field and input a name for the pool.
+Enter a name for the pool in the :guilabel:`Name *` field.
 Ensure that the chosen name conforms to these
 `naming conventions <https://docs.oracle.com/cd/E23824_01/html/821-1448/gbcpt.html>`__.
-It is recommended to choose a name that will stick out in the logs rather than a generic name like :file:`data` or :file:`freenas`.
+Choosing a name that will stick out in the logs is recommended, rather than generic names like :file:`data` or :file:`freenas`.

-If the underlying disks need to be encrypted as a protection against physical theft, check the :guilabel:`Encryption` box.
-A pop-up message shows a reminder that
+If the underlying disks need to be encrypted as a protection against physical theft, set the :guilabel:`Encryption` option.
+A pop-up message shows a reminder to
-**it is extremely important to make a backup of the key**.
+**Always back up the key!**.
 Without the key, the data on the disks is inaccessible.
-Check the :guilabel:`Confirm` box then click :guilabel:`Ok`.
+Select :guilabel:`Confirm` then click :guilabel:`Ok`.

 .. warning:: Refer to the warnings in :ref:`Managing Encrypted Pools` before enabling encryption!
 Be aware that this form of encryption